pabloturati/devices-clientapp/README.md

+# devices-clientapp

+## Background and general information.

+This preject is a sample frontend requested as an interview project by [ninjarmm](https://www.ninjarmm.com/).
+My name is [Pablo Turati](https://github.com/pabloturati) and I am developing this code.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`

+IMPORTANT:  This project is setup to run by default in PORT 5000.
+This change from the usual PORT 3000 was implemented to have the API [devicesTask_serverApp](https://github.com/NinjaMSP/devicesTask_serverApp) run on its default port 3000. <br />

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.